 The weekly missive will primarily be short personal essays by me expressing my thoughts on these topics, based on nearly 30 years of teaching experience.
 But I also seek to build a community here, not just a megaphone.
 So I want your comments, and guest posts!
 Each week, I will also include a Recommendation of a book or music (or tea, or a drink) to help you get through the coming week.
-And either a Quote of the week or a Question of the week.
+And either an inspirational Quote of the week or a Question of the week.

 I am a member of the faculty at the University of Denver’s law school.
 I teach primarily first year students who are making a huge transition - and commitment - in their lives.
 I consider myself lucky that I get to be a part of their transformation.
 I write in the area of the Scholarship of Teaching and Learning (SoTL) and legal education.
-In the past, I have taught kindergarten students at a big church in New York City, and programming to high school students in Massachusetts.
+In the past, I have taught kindergarten students in New York City, and programming to high school students in Massachusetts.